-- Corporate Social Responsibility Can Build Deep Customer Loyalty
+Can Build Deep Customer Loyalty

+“Yes, but what’s in it for us?” companies inevitably ask themselves when they consider corporate social responsibility importance.
 The truth that modern consumers don’t want to buy services and products from faceless companies that they cannot relate to is plain to anyone who uses the internet.

 The fact that consumers are quite willing to boycott companies who have retained unethical practices is equally clear — and those same ethnically conscious citizens who choose to boycott a business will then put pressure on a company to mend its ways while vocally discouraging others from working with such companies.

 In the 21st century, consumers want more than the cheapest deal, the highest quality, or the best service.
-They want to do business with companies that support the important values, and they want to feel good about their choice once they have checked out and made their payment.
+They want to do business with companies that support important values, and they want to feel good about their choice once they have checked out and made their payment.

 They’ll spread the word that your business is an ethical one and recommend you to their friends and their networks on social media.

 See Related: How to Invest in Electric Car Charging Stations

-By adopting the principles of corporate social responsibility, especially as a smaller and growing business, you have an excellent chance of attracting like-minded investors who aren’t just excited about your business but also about the social and environmental programs and practices you are committed to.
+By adopting the principles of social responsibility, especially as a smaller and growing business, you have an excellent chance of attracting like-minded investors who aren’t just excited about your business but also about the social and environmental programs and practices you are committed to.

 See Related: Examples of Collective Income Model